University of Gothenburg

 How we work today

-Today, UGU's working group consists of seven people who work to varying degrees with the management, planning and development of the database.
+Today, UGU's working group consists of ten people who work to varying degrees with the management, planning and development of the study.
 About a dozen researchers in education, political science, psychology, economics and public health apply annually for our data to investigate developments in Swedish schools, economics and the labor market.
-Students at the advanced level also have the opportunity to write their thesis using our data, provided that they have a supervisor who can be responsible for the material.
 You can read more about UGU publications in the ribbon to the left for inspiration.

 Our primary focus is to work on improving the process for the collections that take place every three years.
 Through solid preparatory work, we can increase the response rate and knowledge of our activities.
 As part of increasing knowledge about us, we have created an Instagram and LinkedIn account where we share our work and have an opportunity to reach researchers, students and teachers who can benefit from the data we collect.